Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mosquito Brake Lever

 Adding to the Mosquito's finely-tuned blueprint is a bright and colorful display.
-Simple in its design, it shows you all the key information you need during your ride, including speed, distance, battery life, and temperature.
+Simple in its design, it shows you all the key information that you need during your ride, including speed, distance, battery life, and temperature.
 The screen is mostly easy to read, but the only drawback is that some of the data is displayed in smaller digits that can be hard to see at a glance.

 Mosquito Display Showing Key Stats